INaturalist: Automated species identification

 In addition to observations being identified by others in the community, iNaturalist includes an automated species identification tool, first released in 2017.
 Images can be identified via a computer vision model which has been trained on the large database of the observations on iNaturalist.
 Multiple species suggestions are typically provided with the suggestion that the software guesses to be most likely is at the top of the list.
 A broader taxon such as a genus or family is commonly provided if the model is unsure of the species.
 It is trained once or twice a year, and the threshold for species included in the training set has changed over time.
 It can be difficult for the model to guess correctly if the species in question is infrequently observed or hard to identify from images alone; or if the image submitted has poor lighting, is blurry, or contains multiple subjects.

+To improve the chances of a correct identification, clear, in-focus photos that capture the subject in detail work the best.
+Multiple photos from different angles can help showcase important identifying features, such as leaves, flowers, or distinctive markings, but this is largely for the benefit of other users as the computer vision can analyze only one image at a time.
+Size references like a coin, ruler, or hand can provide valuable context.
+Good lighting is also crucial as using natural light with the sun positioned behind will reduce shadows and enhance visibility.
+A cluttered scene can confuse the model so it is important to focus on a singular subject.